 Debjit Paul

-Hi there!
-I'm a Research Scientist at Huawei Noah Ark's Lab, London.
-Previously, I was a Postdoctoral Researcher working with Antoine Bosselut, Boi Faltings, and Robert West at EPFL.
-Before EPFL, I completed my Ph.D. under the supervision of Anette Frank in the Department of Computational Linguistics at Heidelberg University and was also a part of the Research Training Group AIPHES.
+Previously, I was a Postdoctoral Researcher at EPFL, working with Antoine Bosselut, Boi Faltings, and Robert West.
+Before EPFL, I completed my Ph.D. under the supervision of Anette Frank in the Department of Computational Linguistics at Heidelberg University, where I was also part of the Research Training Group AIPHES.

 My overarching research objective is to enhance the reasoning capabilities of artificial agents by advancing their ability to understand the complex interplay between language, knowledge representation, and cognitive reasoning processes.
 To accomplish this goal, I have focused my investigations on three areas: